telefonicaid/iotagent-node-lib/doc/api.md

 -   [Measurement transformation](#measurement-transformation).
 -   Commands payload transformation (push and pull).
 -   Auto provisioned devices entity name.
-It is configured at Config Group level by setting the `entityNameExp` parameter.
+It is configured at config Group level by setting the `entityNameExp` parameter.
 It defines an expression to generate the Entity Name for autoprovisioned devices.
 -   Dynamic `endpoint` definition.
 Configured at device level, it defines where the device listen for push http commands.
 It can be either a static value or an expression.